Malviyaaadarsh/DSA-Approaches/README.md

 # DSA-Approaches

-This is the repository contains approaches i have used to learn data structures and various algorithms.
-This is language independent approach sharing repository .
+This is the repository contains approaches I have used to learn data structures and various algorithms.